Climbers Neck, Landing When Bouldering

 This landing event I am told is a bi-weekly event for most climbers (boulders).

-The crash mat landing is more stressful than just looking down.
-However, this bi-weekly event may lead to the same presentation as text neck by generating similar trauma.
+with this reputation and speed of change, the crash mat landing becomes more stressful than just looking down.
+This bi-weekly event may lead to the same presentation as text neck or even whiplash by generating similar trauma.

 - pilates - "prepare your core."